Support our Nonprofit Magazine!

 Ah, the dreaded PMS.
-Considering it affects half of the world’s adult population, it’s upsetting that there is so little written about it – at least in a not-conforming-to-our-patriarchal-society way (but that’s a topic for a different post…)
+Considering it affects half of the world’s adult population, it’s upsetting that there is so little written about it, especially as it relates to eating disorder recovery.

-The reason I want to write this post is because given my experiences, I consider PMS a very real trigger for eating disorder behaviour.
+I want to write this post because, given my experiences, I consider PMS a very real trigger in my own eating disorder recovery

 PMS comes with a variety of symptoms, all of which can impact your recovery.
-I am going to try and walk through the symptoms I experience and how I learned to prevent them from triggering me.
+I am going to try and walk through the symptoms I experience and how I learned to prevent them from triggering me in my recovery.

 1. Mood swings